Afoma/My-Hashnode-Blog-Posts/ckzuaxlgc0b9vd4s1cm6294su.md

 ## Metaverse

 This word has been used a lot in crypto spaces, however, it is very likely those who use it in their sentences don't know its meaning.
-It is a genral term for online spaces that allow people to communicate in a more interactive way than a traditional application or website.
+It is a general term for online spaces that allow people to communicate in a more interactive way than a traditional application or website.
 Common applications of it is in the use of virtual reality (VR) gadgets and virtual environments (for discussions and video games).

 ## Blockchain